PaulFroh/bank-account-statement-parser/README.md

 ```bash
 pip install -r requirements.txt
 ```
 After the successful installation yqu are ready to go.
-To execute the program jsut double click on the GUI_pathfinder.py or use the command line with the command:
+To execute the program just double click on the GUI_pathfinder.py or use the command line with the command:
 ```bash
 python GUI_pathfinder.py
 ```